-This new Learning Community is sponsored by the GSAS Office of Academic Diversity and Inclusion, in partnership with Columbia's Center for Teaching and Learning.
+This new Learning Community is in its second year, sponsored by the GSAS Office of Academic Diversity and Inclusion in partnership with Columbia's Center for Teaching and Learning.
 The Learning Community is open to all Columbia University graduate students, with priority given to GSAS students who currently hold teaching appointments at the University.

 The Learning Community collectively engages focused topics in pedagogy and practice as they relate to race and marginalization, with particular emphasis on anti-racist and anti-oppression pedagogy.
 Participants explore how various forms of oppression shape teaching and learning at Columbia and develop skills to support anti-racist and anti-oppression pedagogical thinking and practice.
-All participants must commit to attending two virtual workshops during the fall or spring semester and to completing brief reading and writing exercises.
+All participants must commit to attending three consecutive workshops as part of either the fall or spring semester cohort and to completing brief reading and writing exercises.
 Because capacity is limited, participants are selected by application.

-This annual program will enlist new graduate student facilitators (by application, available in late spring semester) each year.
-The facilitators will refine and finalize specific learning objectives each year.
+This annual program will enlist new graduate student facilitators (by application) each year.
+The facilitators will work with OADI and CTL staff to refine and finalize specific learning objectives each year.
 Learning objectives may include or be similar to the following examples:

 - Define anti-racist and anti-oppression pedagogy and related concepts

 - Identify institutional and individual pedagogical practices that perpetuate racism and oppression of people whose identities are marginalized in academic settings

 - Describe how racist pedagogical frames and practices interfere with student learning

 - Analyze individual instructor positionalities and describe how they contribute to pedagogical frames and practices